Báez’s late homer, slick slide lead Mets past Marlins 5-3

 Mets: RHP Stephen Nogosek (shoulder) and backup INF José Peraza (finger) are expected back within two weeks.
 C Bruce Maxwell (elbow) is out for the season.

 Marlins: RHP Elieser Hernandez (right quad) will make a rehab start Thursday with Triple-A Jacksonville.
-Hernandez was injured June 4 in Pittsburgh. … OF Jesus Sanchez, placed on the COVID-19 injured list in late July, continues to advance through the protocols with no definite time frame for his return.
+Hernandez was injured June 4 in Pittsburgh. … OF Jesus Sanchez, placed on the COVID-19 injured list in late July, continues to advance through the protocols with no definite timeframe for his return.

 UP NEXT